18+ | commercial content | begambleaware.org

 A disappointing 7th place finish in the league was topped by their defeat in the cup final, with their eggs now immovably and optimistically placed in one basket, the biggest of them all.

-Much like in their domestic league campaign, Lyon were unconvincing in the Champions League group stages too, a plague that was spread across Group G in fairness.
+Much like in their domestic league campaign, Lyon was unconvincing in the Champions League group stages too, a plague that was spread across Group G in fairness.
 A distinct lack of trailblazers was the outcome in the group with Lyon finishing a point ahead of Benfica in third place and a further three behind group winners RB Leipzig.

 Despite both sides having unparalleled fortunes in their respective groups, the Champions League delivered first leg drama in central France, with Lyon being unlikely beneficiaries of the drama, unpredictably adding excitement to the competition.